xaya/xaya_docs/games.md

 > `b`: (new state, moves, undo data) -> old state.

-**It is the responsibility of the game engine and not the Xyon daemon to keep all the undo data relevant for the particular game!**
+**It is the responsibility of the game engine and not the Xaya daemon to keep all the undo data relevant for the particular game!**

 This method is, in some sense, a custom implementation of incremental snapshots